What is a Factoring Company?: Small Business Options

 Each factoring company we listed today has its advantages and drawbacks.
 Finding the right company depends on your specific needs.

 Most transportation companies can find companies that offer industry-specific benefits, like a fuel discount card.
-Several provide integrated services such as insurance, equipment financing, and convenient tools to manage your business on the go.
+Several offer integrated services, including insurance, equipment financing, and convenient tools to manage your business on the go.

-Business-to-consumer (B2C) companies are more limited in their options as most invoice factoring companies prefer to work with B2B.
+Business-to-consumer (B2C) companies are more limited in their options, as most invoice factoring companies prefer to work with business-to-business (B2B) companies.
 However, some companies could work for B2C if you have a verifiable invoicing system.

-The three most important things when deciding on a factoring company are how much you will get (advance rate) when you get it (funding time) and how much it will cost you (discount rate).
-After that, you can also look at what additional services the company offers to find the best one for your needs.
+The three most important things when deciding on a factoring company are how much you will get (advance rate) when you get it (funding time), and how much it will cost you (discount rate).
+After that, you can also review the additional services the company offers to find the best one for your needs.

-If you’re interested in accounts receivable factoring through United Capital Source, you can contact us or visit our invoice factoring resource page.
+If you’re interested in accounts receivable factoring through United Capital Source, please get in touch with us or visit our dedicated accounts receivable factoring resource page.